Kihumba/private-/Phase-C/Python for Web/Curriculum/6 - Django Views/README.md

 **Skill Description**
 ----------
- A Django View is simply a Python function that takes a Web request and returns a Web response.
-There are many different types of views including Function-Based Views, Class-Based Views, Sessions, Forms, and Authentication.
+The Fellow will feel comfortable using various types of Django Views- Python functions that take a Web request and return a Web response.

 **Output**